-- 1. The program staff treated my family with sensitivity and respect. - 2.
-The program staff was supportive in helping me to access recommended treatment services for my child and family.
+1. The program staff treated my family with sensitivity and respect.

+2. The program staff was supportive in helping me to access recommended treatment services for my child and family.

 Subrecipients are only obligated to survey appropriate clients, and should specify which clients will be surveyed via an internal, agency policy.
 For example, no clients in crisis would be appropriate, whereas support group clients, clients exiting shelter, clients receiving services through the criminal justice process, or clients receiving follow-up services may be more appropriate.
 Subrecipients must provide the following five choices for client response: Strongly Agree, Agee, Disagree, Strongly Disagree, and No Opinion.
-The forms are due quarterly, at the same time as the PMT reports and FRs.
+The forms are due semi-annually.
 Please contact your fund coordinator if you are unsure of which set of questions to include on your client feedback form.

-III.
-NON COMPLIANCE WITH REPORTING
+III.NON COMPLIANCE WITH REPORTING